How do I deal with algae in my Gravity Water System?

 3. Use a Q-tip to further remove any remaining algae in spots that are difficult to reach with a sponge.

-4. Thoroughly wash and dry, the cleaned system.
+4. Thoroughly wash and dry the cleaned system.
 Please note that some dish detergents contain phosphates that can encourage algae growth.

 Once there is algae growth in the Lower Tank you will need to replace the 5-Stage Filter/Fluoride Filter.
-If there is algae growth in the Upper Tank the Ceramic Pre-filter will also need to be replaced.
+If there is algae growth in the Upper Tank, the Ceramic Pre-filter will also need to be replaced.
 Forgoing the replacement of the filters will lead to continued algae growth because there will still be algae alive inside of the filters.